A Virtual Reality Framework for Human-Robot Collaboration in Cloth Folding: Proposed framework

-\textbf{Hardware setup:} We implemented the user interface in Unity 2020.3 and deploy it on an Oculus Quest 2 headset.
+We implemented the user interface in Unity 2020.3 and deploy it on an Oculus Quest 2 headset.
 We use a Baxter robot, which was already previously used in cloth folding manipulation tasks \cite{lippi2022enabling}.
-A ROS node is used to exchange information between the robot and the user through TCP protocol.
+A ROS (Robot Operating System) node is used to exchange information between the robot and the user through TCP (Transmission Control Protocol).